Live from Planet X

 Live from Planet X is a live album by British-American rapper/producer MF Doom.
-It was released via Nature Sounds on March 5, 2005.
-It was recorded live in San Francisco, California on January 22, 2004.
+It was released via Nature Sounds on 8 March 2005.
+It was recorded live in San Francisco, California, on 22 January 2004.
 Originally titled Live at the DNA Lounge, the album was initially given away with Special Herbs, Vols.
 5 & 6.
 It includes tracks from Operation: Doomsday, Take Me to Your Leader, and Madvillainy.